 Bioidentical Hormone Replacement Therapy Physicians

-Before locating a bioidentical hormone replacement therapy doctor, I was reading books (read my review of The Hormone Cure) and doing research on bioidentical hormone replacement therapy.
-My first thought was to start with my general physician.
+Before locating a bioidentical hormone replacement therapy doctor, I read books (take a look at my review of The Hormone Cure) and did research on bioidentical hormone replacement therapy.

 Naturopathic Hormone Balance